Before starting the manufacturing stage, here are some basic technical points.

 Optional: protect the lining side of the watch strap with a finishing rubber (here Tokonole).

-13. Attach the bracelet to the case and make the holes on the long strand
+13. Attach the bracelet to the case and make the holes in the long end

-Pass the mobile loop and attach the case to the bracelet.
+Pass the movable loop through and reattach the case to the bracelet.

 Using the template, mark the position of the holes (7 to 10 holes) on the long strand.
-Then drill the holes: the diameter is equal to the width of the barb.
-Reminder: the spacing is 7 mm center to center.
+Then drill the holes: the diameter should be equal to the width of the barb.
+Remember: the spacing is 7 mm center to center.

 A tool that can help you make watch strap holes: